When Your Main Social Problem Is That You Don't Fit In

 Don't feel you have to give in and change

-If you're getting problems for not fitting in, then the implicit message you're receiving from other people is that you're faulty as you are, and that everything would be better if you just become more like everyone else.
+If you're getting hassled for not fitting in, then the implicit message is that you're faulty as you are, and that everything would be better if you just become more like everyone else.
 That's not the answer though.
-It's one thing to have actual weaknesses in your social skills, and people are giving you legitimate criticism and feedback about that fact.
-It's also one thing to consciously choose to be pragmatic and superficially go along with social norms in order to get something you want.
-Those situations are different.
-If someone just varies from the mainstream, they shouldn't have to give into the crowd.
+It's one thing to have actual weaknesses in your social skills, which people are giving you legitimate criticism for.
+There's also consciously choosing to be pragmatic and superficially go along with social norms in order to get something you want.
+Those are valid reasons to adjust how you act.
+If someone just varies from the mainstream in a harmless way, they shouldn't have to give in to the masses for its own sake.

-It won't be possible for everyone, but if it's an option, seek out a group of like-minded people.
-Maybe there's a particular bar in your town that caters to your sub-culture, or a monthly meet up that's organized online, or an obscure club at your university you could join.
+It won't be possible for everyone, but if it's an option, seek out a group of your like-minded peers.
+Maybe there's a particular bar in your town that caters to your subculture, or a monthly meet up, or an obscure club at your university you could join.
+Even if you're stuck in an out-of-the-way spot and can't meet any real-world friends, there are always online communities.

 Live a double life

-Sounds dramatic, doesn't it?
-People in certain sub-cultures, or who have particular philosophies towards life, find they have to do this.
-They'll decide it's practical to present themselves as average people on the surface, but do they their own thing in their free time.
+Sounds dramatic, but it usually doesn't have to be anything too shady.
+People in certain subcultures, or who have unpopular beliefs, or who are in marginalized groups, may have to do this.
+They'll decide it's less hassle to present themselves as an average person, while they do their own thing in their free time.
 At work they'll follow the dress code, and avoid saying anything too controversial.
-If one of their co-workers ran into them on the weekend, they may not even recognize them.
-People who go this route also tend to develop subtle little ways of finding each other.
+If one of their co-workers ran into them on the weekend, they may not recognize them.
+People who go this route also tend to develop subtle ways of finding each other.

-For some people, splitting into two selves is simply a choice they make.
-Think of the young clean cut office worker who goes to hardcore punk shows every Saturday.
-Others feel more forced into it, because their 'real' self would be too misunderstood and rejected otherwise.
+For some people, splitting into two selves is simply a practical choice.
+Think of the young clean-cut office worker who goes to hardcore punk shows every Saturday.
+Others are forced into it, because their true self would be too misunderstood and rejected if it was out in the open.
+At the sad extreme, people have to lie about who they are to almost everyone in their life, because they'd be in danger otherwise.
+However, they're still willing to sneak around, because totally erasing core parts of themselves isn't an option.

 Leave the area

-If the situation you're in seems bad enough, and you don't see it getting better any time soon, then it may be the right call to move somewhere else.
-Maybe you can leave fairly soon, or maybe you'll have to hunker down and wait it out for a while.
+If the situation you're in is bad enough, and you don't see it getting better any time soon, then it may be the right call to move somewhere else.
+Maybe you can leave fairly soon, or you might have to hunker down for a while and build up the resources to make a break for it.
 This is one of the classic solutions, used by people who were raised in stifling small towns the world over.
-Especially when you're younger, you can't choose where you live, and where you were raised may not be a good fit for you.
+Especially when you're younger, you can't choose where you live, and where you were brought up may be a terrible fit for you.